 The current staff consists of five full-time staff members: an Executive Director, two Senior Transportation Planners, an Administrative Services Officer, and an Executive Assistant/Secretary to the Commission.
-The Commission also contracts for general legal services and accounting oversight services.
+The Commission also contracts for general legal services, accounting oversight services, and computer and technical support services.
 The EDCTC organizational chart is shown on page 6.